mcchannigan/react-help-screen/src/assets/admin.md

 Reports are generated by the system on demand, and may be downloaded in Excel format.

-* COOP Placements
-    Reports of COOP placements by appointment period.
+* __COOP Placements:__ Reports of COOP placements by appointment period.
 You can select from various time spans, including semesters, fiscal and calendar years, or any dates of your choosing.
 Any placement whose appointment period overlaps the selected time span is included in the report.
-* COOP Earnings
-    Reports of calculated COOP earnings.
+* __COOP Earnings:__ Reports of calculated COOP earnings.
 Earnings are calculated based on the hourly pay rate(s) and hours worked per week for all periods during the selected time span.
-* COOP Evaluations
-    Report of all active COOPs to be sent evaluations.
+* __COOP Evaluations:__ Report of all active COOPs to be sent evaluations.
-* Graduating/Completing Addresses
-    Report of all addresses of students whose COOP appointments are ending within the entered date span.
+* __Graduating/Completing Addresses:__ Report of all addresses of students whose COOP appointments are ending within the entered date span.

 ### COOP Evaluations
 COOP evaluation emails to students and supervisors are sent by the system at the end of Fall, Spring, and Summer semesters for each placement that has been active for 8 weeks or more.
 Each semester, the links to the evaluations for supervisors and students should be updated using the "COOP Evaluation Link" on the Main Placements Menu.